cipollone/trace-dfa/README.md

 ## Output DFA

+The program will create a directory "output" with tree Latex files:
+* *dfa.tex* is the main output of the program.
+This is the extracted Finite State Automaton which is consistent with the given traces.
-The program will create a directory "latex" with two Latex files: apta.tex and dfa.tex.
-When compiled, they generate two PDFs: one contains the APTA the algorithm uses to represent the input traces (to learn); the other represents the DFA that is the result of learning.
+* *apta.tex* is the APTA the algorithm uses internally to represent the input traces (to learn).
+For many traces you won't be able to compile this, due to space limitation on the page.
+* *constraints.tex* is the graph of constraints the algorithm internally uses to represent the constraints in the coloring problem.
+This also could exceed Tex limitations.